 Mérőperem átfolyási tényező, C (1. lépés): 0.6 [-] Elfogadva!
 Térfogatáram (1. lépés szerint): kihagy $[m^3/s]$ Sebeség (1. lépés szerint): kihagy [m/s] Reynolds-szám (1. lépés szerint): 31e3 [-] Elfogadva!
-1

-- After the calculations are accepted (where applicable), the reports must be submitted through the poseidon network - Reports must be submitted by midnight of the second Sunday following the measurements.

-Consultations:

-- The faculty members grading the reports will provide one consultation opportunity per week at a given time. - The measurement groups can also come to the laboratory to consult with the supervisors overseeing the given measurements during the last 15 minutes of any regular measurement session.
+- After the calculations are accepted, the reports must be submitted through the poseidon network. - Reports must be submitted by midnight of the second Sunday following the measurements. - Consultations: - The faculty members grading the reports will provide one consultation opportunity per week for each measurement (one hour per measurement per week) they are grading.
+Consultation timetables can be found on the department web site. - The measurement groups can also come to the laboratory to consult with the supervisors overseeing the given measurements during the last 15 minutes of any regular measurement session.